swaponline/MultiCurrencyWallet/docs/INSTALLATION.md

 npm run build:mainnet https://yourcoolsite.com/
 ```
 (You don't need execute "npm run dev" before this command).
-Done, your build is located in "mainnet-build" folder. just uplaod files to your hosting as static files.
+Done, your build is located in "mainnet-build" folder. just uplaod files to your hosting as static files. (for VPS - install nginx first, certbot for SSL)

 (don't forget to add a slash in the end of url)